bekk/react-native-workshop/setup.md

 In general the Genymotion emulator has better performance then the one provided by the Android SDK and it is easier to set up.
 It does however integrate differently with the Android Device Bridge (ADB), and therefore requires some extra set up to get live-reloading.

-The setup for windows was more tedious than on OSX, it is therefore recommended to use OSX if possible.
+The setup for windows was more tedious than on OSX, we therefore recommend using OSX if possible.
-Notes from troubleshooting during the setup-process on windows and OSX can be found here;
+Notes we took from our troubleshooting during the setup-process on windows and OSX can be found here;

 * [Windows](trouble-windows-android.md)
 * [OSX](trouble-osx-android.md)